i05nagai/memorandum/language/english_speaking.md

     * slow
         * old-fashioned or slow
 * vertical
+    * standing or pointing straight up or at an angle of 90 to a horizontal surface or line
+    * Water that had leaked from above formed a vertical line down one wall
+    * line
+    * business
+        * vertical market
+        * a market consisting of businesses that supply products and services each other
+        * their strategy is to focus on software and services for vertical markets
+        * tech verticals
+    * a vertical line, etc. goes straight up or down rather than accross
+        * the vertical columns of the table were headed with the months of the year
+    * used to describe the different ranks of managers and workers in an organization
+        * the vertical structures of the past are less popular now that decision-making and innovation are encouraged at all operating levels
+    * used to describe the different srtages of an industrial or commercial process, and the organization involved
+        * vertical agreement/market/restraint
 * glacial
     * not frinedly
+        * she gave me a glacial smile/stare
     * ice/cold
+        * made or left by a glacier
+            * glacial deposits
+        * extremly cold
+            * glacial temparatures
+            * a glacial period
 * post-contractual
 * non-competition clause
 * the non-competition clause shall not exceed a maximum duration of one year
 * lapse
     * failure
+        * a failure to do sth that happens as a particular event at a particular time
+        * a memory lapse
     * period
+        * a period of time after an event or between two events
     * end
+        * to end sth, either intentionally and accidentally, that might be continued or that should continue
+        * I must have let my subscription lapse, because I haven't received any issures of the magazine in months
 * supersede
     * to replace something older, less effective, or less important or official
     * supersede a law/regulation/sb's authority
+    * if a law, rule, agreement, etc. supersedes another, it replaces it
+        * be superseded by sth
+            * If the Bill is passed, it will supersede the Fed's authority.
+        * supersede a law/regulation/sb's authority
+    * if a process, system, or product supersedes another, it replaces it because it is more modern or becomes more popular
+        * the internet seems to have superseded every mode of communication ever invented
+        * be superceded by sth
+            * Phones using 2.5G technolgy were superseded by third-generation 3G phones
 * marital
     * marital status
         * a person's state of being single, married, separated, divorced, or widowed.
 * loophole
+    * a corporate/legal/tax loophole
+        * He has pledged to close a tax loophole that has allowed US firms to take business and jobs abroad.
+    * a loophole in sth
+        * Determined landlords found it easy to exploit loopholes in the law.
     * an opportunity to legally avoid an unpleasant responsibility, usually because of a mistake in the way rules or laws have been written
     * a small mistake in an agreement or law that gives someone the chance to avoid having to do something
 * That's the same month as Halloween